mglerner/IntroToBiophysics/README.md

 Chapter three asks "what's the ideal gas law, and where does it come from?"
-This will give us a chance to learn a bit about probability and make sure we understood the kinetic theory of gas as it was presented in intro Physics.
-If you took Physics 125, this will almost all be review!
+This will give us a chance to learn a bit about probability and make sure we understood the kinetic theory of gas as it was presented in intro physics.
+If you took physics 125, this will almost all be review!
 Ballpark estimate: 2 class days.

 ### Random Walks, Friction and Diffusion ###

-Chapter four gives us our first real shot at taking a Physicist's perspective on Biology, and it's full of good stories.
+Chapter four gives us our first real shot at taking a physicist's perspective on biology, and it's full of good stories.
 We use Brownian motion (random walks) to build up a model of diffusion and friction, and start asking questions like: a single-celled bacterium living in a lake needs oxygen to survive.
 Given that, is there a physical limit on